-The net current liability position largely arises because the Resident refundable bonds and the Refundable accommodation deposits/bonds are classified in full as current liabilities (refer notes 16 and 17), whereas the assets to which the bonds relate to (land, buildings and investment properties) are classified as non-current assets.
-The Resident refundable bonds and the Refundable accommodation deposits/bonds are classified as current liabilities because the Entity does not have an unconditional right to defer settlement of the bonds for at least 12 months after the reporting period date.
+The net current liability position largely arises because the Resident accommodation bonds and the Refundable accommodation deposits are classified in full as current liabilities (refer notes 16 and 17), whereas the assets to which the Refundable accommodation deposits/bonds relate to (land, buildings and investment properties) are classified as non-current assets.
+The Resident accommodation bonds and the Refundable accommodation deposits are classified as current liabilities because the Entity does not have an unconditional right to defer settlement of the Refundable accommodation deposits/bonds for at least 12 months after the reporting period date.
 Based on historical experience, the Board estimate that only a portion of the balance will become due in the next 12 months.
-In addition, based on historic experience, the Board believes that any liabilities due to residents vacating accommodation will be replaced by new Resident refundable bonds and Refundable accommodation deposits.
-Additionally, the Board believes that it is highly improbable that the outstanding liabilities will be required to be wholly settled within the next 12 months.
-The Board also recognises the economic dependency on both State and Federal funding of the care operations of the Entity.
+In addition, based on historic experience, the Board believes that any liabilities due to residents vacating accommodation will be replaced by new Refundable accommodation deposits.
+Accordingly, the Board believes that it is highly improbable that the outstanding liabilities will be required to be wholly settled within the next 12 months.